kinglaxuss/kinglaxuss/README.md

 ---

 ### 👩‍💻 About Me
-🎓 A **Computer Engineering Student** passionate about technology, design, and innovation.
+🎓 A **Computer Engineer graduate** passionate about technology, design, and innovation.
 💡 I love creating things — from web interfaces to system ideas that make life easier.
 🌱 Always learning new tools and improving my coding and problem-solving skills.
 💬 I enjoy collaborating, sharing ideas, and continuously growing as a developer.